Be an Investor of Real Estate

 If you join a syndicate like Simple Acquisitions you will be an equity partner.
 This means you share in all the benefits of the investment and not just a set return.
 You share in the appreciation, the depreciation and the cash flow.
 Because we invest in emerging markets, as property values go up it increases our chances of increasing the net operating income (NOI).

-Unlike with stocks, bonds or precious metals, your investment is secured in the asset.
+Unlike with stocks, bonds or precious metals, your investment is directly based on the performance of the underlying asset.
 You become part owner of the property.

 Easy access to funds:

 With real estate you don’t need liquid cash on hand to invest.
 Once the asset increases in value you can refinance and get your down payment back.
 You can use your 401K or IRA.
 Just contact your 3rd party administrator to find out the details.

 Appreciation & Depreciation: